flomotlik/blog/_posts/2012-11-19-Amazon-auto-scaling.markdown

 ![Value over Time](/images/amazon/valueovertime.png)

-We started Railsonfire to build a product that helps people focusing on their product and customers, not on keeping the infrastructure up.
+We started Codeship to build a product that helps people focusing on their product and customers, not on keeping the infrastructure up.